opnsense/docs/source/manual/netflow.rst

-While many monitoring solutions such as Nagios, Cacti and vnstat only capture traffic statistics, Netflow captures complete packet flows including source, destination ip and port number.
+While many monitoring solutions such as Nagios, Cacti and vnstat only capture traffic statistics, Netflow captures complete packet flows including source, destination IP and port number.

 OPNsense offers full support for exporting Netflow data to external collectors as well as a comprehensive Analyzer for on-the-box analysis and live monitoring.

-OPNsense is the only open source solution with a built-in Netflow analyzer integrated into it's Graphical User Interface.
+OPNsense is the only open source solution with a built-in Netflow analyzer integrated into its Graphical User Interface.

 ------------------
 Supported Versions